 Yet let us spin our compass southward once more, for our journey leads that fateful way.
 Less than two hours out of Arba Minch, you stop for coffee in Konso, a town set amid terraced hillsides, and perhaps buy a Konso TV (delightful hand-drawn paper channels that unspool as you turn tiny bamboo rollers; the Obamas feature in one).
 Even here the unexpected may ruffle the calm.

+Near Konso once, during a return journey from the Omo Valley, a deranged local hurled a rock at our moving vehicle with the force and velocity of a baseball pitcher, spidering the windshield with a terrific gunshot-sounding impact.
+A split-second difference and the projectile would have brained the driver through his open window.
 Yet fate was entirely on his side; the driver had commanded a battle tank in the border war with eccentric Eritrea and thus reacted with cool decisiveness.
-In 20 seconds, he halted the vehicle, leapt out into a crowd, collared the sullen culprit and shoved him into the back seat for delivery to the Konso police station.
+In 20 seconds, he halted the vehicle, leapt out into a crowd, collared the sullen culprit, and shoved him into the back seat for delivery to the Konso police station.

-While lips, hair and body art will attract their blinking shutters, the long lenses of the tourists are coming for the breasts.
+Young men stand along the roadside without shirts, and soon too their pants shrink, revealing weathered legs though nothing pendulous – yet.
+While the youth may toss a checkered cape over his shoulder as he displays a few trinkets, the fabric is an afterthought.
+Young women hint at going topless, with T-shirts straining.
+It will get a bit steamy out here today.
+While lips, hair and body art will attract their blinking shutters, the long lenses of the tourists are coming for the bare facts.
 Make no mistake.
 The clothesline descent toward the Omo Valley intoxicates with Stone Age titillation.
-There are rumors of European tourists who come here for sex parties secreted in indigenous villages, throbbing with wild dancing, dazzled by the jeweled dome of night.
+There are rumors of European tourists secreted in indigenous villages, throbbing with wild dancing, dazzled by the jeweled dome of night.

+Before the highlander Ethiopians fully appreciated the untamed potential of the surging Omo waters, the tourists had alighted upon the realm of the pastoralists.
+With cameras and fat wallets they were turning the valley into a human zoological park.
+Bagging lenses as the sun dips, they roar off in Land Cruisers to drinks and dinner.
 You will run across these tourists en route to the valley at a charming lodge in the heights of Konso with a broad view from its stone-floor overlook toward the distant, sparkling watershed of the Segen River.
-The Segen is a mere stream when compared against the mighty Omo, yet valuable to parched herders wandering the precious grasslands out near Kenya’s most remote terrain.
+The Segen is a mere stream when compared with the mighty Omo, yet valuable to parched herders wandering the precious grasslands out near Kenya’s most remote terrain.

-While small-group organized tours haul most of these visitors into the valley, some independent travelers do venture in.
+At dinnertime, American, British and German tourists mingle with aid workers and visiting doctors and nurses volunteering time.
+The Omo trail is rarely crowded and retains a flavor of exclusivity as if a portal is beckoning into an African Shangri-la.
+While small, organized tours haul most of these visitors into the valley, independent travelers do venture in.
 A couple from Los Angeles lingered one morning over breakfast, explaining their plan to wander into one of the last strongholds of deep-time Africa.
 A territory patrolled by muscular warriors cradling AK-47s and shadowed by suspicions.

 Pastoralist ancients still afoot in these parts seem to regard the land as boundless, or as boundless as their prehistoric needs dictate.
 Their world of human interaction is bounded, at the service of elemental and recurring facets of life in a natural state.

-The 21st century Ethiopian nation-state presents a contrasting template: a marking off of the land into its political and economic uses and an unbounding of life’s consumer possibilities flowing from these utilities.
+The 21st century Ethiopian nation-state presents a contrasting template: marking off the land into its political and economic uses and unbounding life’s consumer possibilities flowing from these utilities.
 A fracturing of ancient cultures in the march of earth movers, a growl of modernity that the state’s men insist heralds rescue from backward ways.
 “Competing paradigms,” we called it in our report from my first foray into the valley.

 “The various tribes of South Omo have distinct and ancient cultures, usually based on an agro-pastoralist and mobile lifestyle,” said we envoys of Ethiopia’s major international development funders, governments American and European.
 “The Government of Ethiopia’s development plans for the region are based upon sedenterized and irrigated agriculture which it believes will greatly alleviate recurrent food security problems; a new departure for cultures whose livelihoods have remained unchanged for centuries.”